vineetrshenoy/SolitaireEncryption/README.md

 Using Circular Linked Lists to implement the simplified Solitaire encryption algorithm by Bruce Schneier.
 Created for CS112-Data Structures at Rutgers University (Spring 2015).
 For official assignment, click here: http://www.cs.rutgers.edu/courses/112/classes/spring_2015_venugopal/progs/prog2/prog2.html

 A (simplified) deck is represented by a circular linked list, with 28 nodes (26 card plus two jokers, which were represented by the numbers 27 and 28).
+The API is as follows

+     public class Solitaire {
+     public Solitaire()                       //assigns a shuffled deck to deckRear .
+Calls makeDeck() public void makeDeck()                  //create a new deck with all the cards shuffled public void jokerA()                    // See below
+     public void jokerB()                   // See below
+     public void tripleCut()               // See below
+     public void countCut()                // See below
+     public int getKey()                      // calls jokerA(), jokerB(), tripleCut(), countCut() and then extracts                                                    // value.
+See assignment details for more info public String encrypt(String message)   // encrypts a message public String decryp(String message)    // decrypts a message

 To get the keystream for encryption, the following methods were implemented:

     STEP 1
     jokerA(): Find Joker "A" (27) and move it ONE card down by swapping it with the card below (after) it.